tbarker/5X-Crypto-Security-Guide/README.md

 3. Install Metamask Mobile (or suitable crypto wallet app) on the **Spare Phone**.
 4. Use the phone as a replacement for the lost wallet.
 5. When the new wallet arrives, set it up as a new wallet, using your spare steel plate for the backup.
-6. Replace your old wallet (now on your phone), with the new wallet (on your new hardware wallet) on each of your **Holdings** multisigs.
+6. Replace your old wallet (now on your phone), with the new wallet (on your new hardware wallet) on each of your **Holdings** multi-sigs.
 7. Send spare assets from the old wallet on your phone into the multisig.
 8. Put the *new backup plate* in the location of the old one.
 9. Put the old backup plate in a drawer somewhere.
 It doesn't really matter any more.